aarnphm/tinymorph/docs/content/Design/MG.md

 ## Module Decomposition

 Modules are decomposed according to the principle of "information hiding" proposed by [@10.5555/800054.801999].
 The _Secrets_ field in a module decomposition is a brief statement of the design decision hidden by the module.
 The _Services_ field specifies _what_ the module will do without documenting _how_ to do it.
 For each module, a suggestion for the implementing software is given under the _Implemented By_ title.
-If the entry is _OS_, this means that the module is provided by the operating system or by standard programming language libraries. _\progname{}_ means the module will be implemented by the \progname{} software.
+If the entry is _OS_, this means that the module is provided by the operating system or by standard programming language libraries. [/index|Tinymorph] means the module will be implemented by the [/index|tinymorph] software.
 Only the leaf modules in the hierarchy have to be implemented.
 If a dash (_--_) is shown, this means that the module is not a leaf and will not have to be implemented.

 ### Hardware-Hiding